painedpineapple/mood-friend/docs/SECURITY_PLAN.md

 ## Introduction

-Overview of the security measures for the Mood Friend app.
+Overview of the security measures for the Moodi app.

 ## Authentication and Authorization